 Singapore Travel Tips

 Singapore is a cosmopolitan city-state that became independent from the British in 1965 and is now one of the world’s leading economic centers in shipping and banking.
-Singapore is expensive by Southeast Asia standards with everything costing about double everywhere else in the region.
+Singapore is expensive by Southeast-Asian standards, with everything costing about double what it does elsewhere in the region.
 While most people come here for a couple of days just “to do” Singapore, I love this city and think it deserves longer than that.
 There’s a lot to do here, some great parks by the Malaysian border, and incredible (and cheap) Chinese and Indian food.
-Singapore is also moving beyond it’s sterile image and fast becoming a city with world class nightlife.
+Singapore is also moving beyond it’s sterile image and fast becoming a city with world-class nightlife.

 - Accommodation: Accommodation isn’t cheap in Singapore.
-A night in a hostel dorm will cost around $16 USD and a budget hotel starting at $32 for a basic room with fan.
-Most hotels here are around $80 per night.
+A night in a hostel dorm will cost around $18-22 USD and a budget hotel starting at $40 for a basic double room with fan.
+Most hotels here are around $80-100 per night.

 - Food: There are plenty of low-cost eateries around Singapore with street stalls typically sell food for less than $4 per meal.
-Chinese and Indian food is usually around $5-6 per meal.
-Most casual restaurants are around $15 and after that the sky is the limit.
+Chinese and Indian food is usually around $6-7 per meal.
+Most casual restaurants are around $15 and after that, the sky is the limit.

 - Transportation: There are plenty of buses and taxis around Singapore but the Mass Rapid Transit (MRT) runs the length and breadth of the country.
-MRT tickets cost $3 USD.
+MRT tickets vary in price, as they are based on the distance traveled, but generally cost around $3 USD.

 - Activities: On the whole, activities in Singapore are not that expensive.
-Some like the Singapore Botanical Gardens and Bukit Timah Nature Reserve are free.
-Entrance to Singapore Zoo is $12 USD and Underwater World is $16 USD.
+Some, like the Singapore Botanical Gardens and Bukit Timah Nature Reserve, are free.
+Entrance to Singapore Zoo is $17 USD and Underwater World is $23 USD.

 Money Saving Tips